Eugeniia/evgeniiagolovina.github.io/index.md

 - **HealtheX 2019 conference** (oral presentation), 13th September 2019, Auckland, NZ<br/>
 - **The Research Bazaar (ResBaz) 2019**, helper for “Introductory R” session, 10-12 July 2019, Auckland, NZ<br/>
 - **HealtheX 2018 conference** (elevator pitch presentation), 7th September 2018, Auckland, NZ<br/>
-- **Winter School in Mathematical & Computational Biology** by the University of Queensland, 2-6 July 2018, Brisbane, Australia<br/>
-- **Enterprise & Innovation Workshop** by Centre for Innovation and Entrepreneurship at the University of Auckland, 7 & 13 March 2018, Auckland, NZ<br/>
-- **PhD Research Innovation & Commercialisation Course** by Centre for Innovation and Entrepreneurship at the University of Auckland, 9-10 November 2017, Auckland, NZ<br/>

 &nbsp;